How to Work with an Accountability Partner to Conquer Your Personal Goals

 During a session, you help each other stay on track toward your individual goals.
 Both of you have a chance to walk about recent wins, review current challenges and come up with strategies to implement before your next conversation.

-To get started, here is a five-step action plan.
+To get started, here is a five-step action plan for finding an accountability partner.

 Step 1: Search for the right person.